How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 Mucolytics

-Mucolytics are drugs that change the physical properties and chemical composition of sputum, which leads to a decrease in viscosity and dilution of bronchial secretions, or contributing to the production of a more fluid part of it.
+Mucolytics are drugs that change physical properties And chemical composition sputum, which leads to a decrease in viscosity and dilution of bronchial secretions, or promoting the production of a more liquid part of it.

 Drug name